hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

 swapping and since swapping is extremely detrimental to the performance of the cluster.

 Slurm has various ways to request memory.
-Unfortunately there is currently no way to request memory per task.
+Unfortunately, there is currently no way to request memory per task.
 The preferred method for requesting memory in Slurm on the UAntwerp clusters is to specify the amount of memory per CPU (per hardware thread, which in the case of the UAntwerp clusters is per core):